 Those %i in the field descriptor are replaced by the additional integer arguments passed to the function.
-This work in the same way than printf in C programs, but the only format specifiers accepted are %i and %s, for integer and string arguments respectively.
+This works in the same way as printf in C programs, but the only format specifiers accepted are %i and %s, for integer and string arguments respectively.

-The %s format specifiers is used for assigning values to a certain key in a dictionary:
+The %s format specifier is used for assigning values to a certain key in a dictionary: